Last updated: September 2017

 Brand and Model: Clicking on the product images gives a more detailed view.
 Where a product has other equivalent models or ones with an identical technical specification, these are listed under 'similar models'.

 Power (W): Rated input power in Watts.
-Current Ecodesign requirements specify that only vacuum cleaners with rated power below 1600W can now be sold.
+Current Ecodesign requirements from 1st September 2017 specify that only vacuum cleaners with rated power below 900W can now be placed on the market.

 Energy class: Energy efficiency class according to the Energy Label.
 The class is determined based on the declared annual energy consumption.

 Energy consumption: Annual energy consumption in kWh/year, according to the declaration on the Energy Label.
-The annual energy consumption is calculated based on the measured energy consumption and the dust pickup during a standard test.
+The annual energy consumption is calculated from the measured energy consumption and the dust pickup during a standard test, and based on 50 cleaning tasks per year.

 Cleaning class carpet / hard floor: Cleaning class on carpet and hard floor according to the Energy Label.
 The cleaning classes (A-G) are detemined based on the a standard test of dust pickup values on both surfaces.